agutang/vanila-JS-2024/README.md

 # Vanilla JS 2024

-This is for the NomadCoder 10 weeks challenger it's kinda interesting
+This is for the NomadCoder 10 weeks challenge it's kinda interesting